Blog

 Needless to say, choosing between home health care and a nursing home is a life-changing decision for everyone involved.
 But ultimately, it should be about what’s best for your loved one.
 So, take some time to weigh all the factors and consult your healthcare professional.
 If you can rule out any severe issues requiring around-the-clock care, allowing someone to stay in the comfort and familiarity of their own space can be a huge plus from a physical, emotional, and financial standpoint.

 At Consumer Directed Choices, we champion self-determination, respect individual dignity, and promote collaboration through the power of choice.
-Learn more about the Consumer Directed Personal Assistance Program if you think home health care could be a good option for you.
+Contact us if you think home health care could be a good option for you.